Lucasbte/GWSSL2025/README.md

 # GWSSL2025
-Code and data employed in the making of the article "Playback-Based Localization of Songbirds Using Multiple Recorders", written by me, Jonathan Gallego, and Jose David López.
+Code and data employed in the making of the article "Playback-Based Localization of Songbirds Using Multiple Recorders".
+Written by me, Jonathan Gallego, and Jose David López.

 ABSTRACT